Tatianabellagio/freqk/README.md

 Estimate frequencies of known variants in pool-seq data from k-mer counts

 Author: Miles Roberts

 Contact: leave a github issue

+**Note:** Before leaving an issue, re-run the problematic command(s) with `-vvv` to get full debug information for that command and post the debug information with your issue.

 ## Installation